-In an insulator or semiconductor, linear electronic absorption can occur only if the photon energy is at least as large as the bandgap energy.
+In a dielectric materials or a semiconductor, linear electronic absorption can occur only if the photon energy is at least as large as the band gap energy.
 This is because the smallest amount of energy for an electronic excitations dictated by the bandgap.
 However, at high optical intensity it is possible to bridge that bandgap by simultaneous absorption of two or more lower-energy photons, where the sum of photon energies exceeds the bandgap energy.
-Such processes are called multiphoton absorption (or multi-photon absorption).
+Such nonlinear absorption processes are called multiphoton absorption (or multi-photon absorption).
 The simplest variant is two-photon absorption, where only two photons are required.
-If the bandgap energy of a material is 2.8 times the photon energy of alaser beam, for example, only three-photon absorption and higher-order absorption processes can occur, since the photon energy is insufficient for linear and two-photon absorption.
+If the bandgap energy of a material is 2.8 times the photon energy of a laser beam, for example, only three-photon absorption and higher-order absorption processes can occur, since the photon energy is insufficient for linear and two-photon absorption.

 Multiphoton absorption processes are often involved in laser-induced damage when it occurs in transparent media.
 Transparency of such a medium means that linear electronic absorption is not possible for the considered optical wavelength, so that virtually no energy can be deposited by light with low optical intensity.
 However, multiphoton absorption can become substantial at high enough optical intensities, so that energy can be deposited, and a run-away process can start which ultimately leads to optical damage of the material.
 This is also exploited in laser material processing on transparent materials such as glasses.